Tips for PowerPoint: Grouping Tool

 I hope this tip for PowerPoint was helpful!
 Using the group tool in PowerPoint has been a game changer for me when making resources.
 It has saved me so much time and I hope that it saves you time as well!
 Do you love the grouping tool too?
 Comment below or tag me on Instagram and let me know!

 Creating engaging resources doesn’t have to stop here!
-Head to LindsayBowden.com/Training to sign up for my FREE training on creating engaging math resources!
+Head to LindsayBowden.com/Training to sign up for my free training on creating engaging teacher resources!

 You may also like:

-Lindsay
+About Lindsay